HONOURING THE BUFFALO: A Plains Cree Legend told to Judith Silverthorne by Storyteller and Wisdom Keeper Ray Lavallee, illustrated by Mike Keepness.

 Cree name of the Book: Ēwako ōma ohci paskwāwi-mostos kā-kistēyimiht: nēhiyaw-ācimowin

-Shortened version first used
+Shortened version of the Cree name first used:

 HONOURING THE BUFFALO

 HONOURING THE BUFFALO is a bestselling, vibrant children’s picture book about the bison that once roamed the North American plains, and their use and connection to the Indigenous Peoples who live there.

 In 2015, Raymond Lavallee and Judith collaborated on this award-winning book at his request to ensure that the oral legend about how vital the buffalo (bison) have been to all the Plains People throughout North America is not forgotten.
 The story describes the life-sustaining gifts the buffalo gave all Indigenous peoples through the many uses of every part of their bodies for sustenance and survival, both in day-to-day and ceremonial life, some of which continue to be used today.

 HONOURING THE BUFFALO was printed in English and Cree, specifically because it is a Plains Cree legend, and as the storyteller, Raymond Lavallee, is of Cree descent (Piapot First Nation, Saskatchewan).
 Telling this story in both languages, side by side, ensured that both Cree and English speakers could read it.

 A Wisdom Keeper and Medicine Man, Ray Lavallee was sought after for his traditional knowledge and healing, and his inspirational talks on Indigenous ways and teachings.
 Ray and Judith formed a mutually respectful relationship of teaching, learning, and sharing cultures over their 25-year friendship, and followed the appropriate Indigenous protocols in pursuit of this project.